As chatbots have become more popular, some online sites will let you create a chatbot with little or no programming.

 The API Briefing: How APIs Provide Localized Information – NOAA’s Weather Service Data and FCC’s Broadband Services Map

 The two featured APIs this week are excellent demonstrations of personalizing federal government data by where a user lives.
 Federal agencies collect a considerable amount of community data, from the Census Bureau’s surveys to the FDA’s local agricultural conditions.
 Thanks to GPS, app developers can locate a user’s immediate geographical location and tailor information based

 This week, we will look at three different APIs that demonstrate how agencies use different technologies to serve out data.
 Presenting data in various formats encourages developers to build on federal APIs.
 As past columns have shown, the innovative apps created with federal data are quickly growing.
 The latest API news this week is how

 The Census Bureau recently released a “machine-readable dataset discovery service” that lists 41 Census data sets.
 It’s in spreadsheet form and gives a description of the datasets along with links to the API and developer documentation.
 What makes the discovery service machine readable is that’s based on Project Open Data’s “Common Core Metadata Schema” that

 Not only does the Department of State have a great set of APIs, State also has an excellent example of how to build an informative and useful app.
 EducationUSA is a network of State Department advisers who help international students apply for U.S. university programs.
-The EducationUSA app has the most popular resources and services from the EducationUSA website, such as the ability to: Search for EducationUSA advising center information Follow the primary social media channels (Facebook, Twitter, & YouTube) View Frequently Asked Questions (in 8 languages) Discover new financial aid opportunities, and Utilize the Ask an Adviser (in five languages) function The EducationUSA app is an excellent example of designing for multiple-device experiences.

 The Food and Drug Administration (FDA) just released the OpenFDA Research Project.
 At the heart of the project is the OpenFDA API, which allows developers to perform searches on FDA’s drug information database.
 Coming soon is the ability to search FDA information on medical devices and information about food.
 Visit the

 The Food and Drug Administration collects drug labeling information for human prescription, over-the-counter, homeopathic, and veterinary products through a special markup language called “Structured Product Labeling” (SPL).
 The database created from the SPL submissions is a treasure trove of health information that is valuable

 Federal employee training is about to receive a much-needed boost in the President’s 2015 Budget Request.
 Training is essential to the federal workforce and agencies have a number of learning management systems to deliver online training along with the traditional classroom training.
 The problem is that all of these training sources don’t share information with

 Around the D.C. area, one of the first signs of spring are the numerous farmers markets.
 In my neighborhood alone, I regularly visit four farmers markets that have a wide variety of produce and baked goods.
 Farmers markets are good for the local economy, and the easy access to fresh fruits and vegetables helps local

 “PolicyOps” is a better way to create and implement government policies and programs through cutting-edge data analytics and new collaboration methods.
 PolicyOps (“Policy” plus “Operations”) is a new proposal for improving policy making and policy implementation.
 Based on a cutting-edge IT management method, DevOps (“Development” plus “Operations”), PolicyOps has two major concepts.
 First, closer collaboration